 Dr. Matthew Franke joined the Department of Music in 2015.
 Prior to coming to Howard, he taught music history at Roanoke College in Salem, Virginia.
 He holds a Ph.D. in musicology from the University of North Carolina at Chapel Hill (2014).

-At Howard, he teaches courses on the history of Western classical music, popular music, music appreciation, and music theory.
-The chief Division A courses he teaches are Introduction to Music (MUSC 100) and Global Popular Music (MUSC 110).
-Dr. Franke is also responsible for the music history sequence for majors and minors (MUSC 010, 011, and 012), as well as advanced courses for music history majors.
-In Spring 2022, he received an Outstanding Teaching Award from the College of Fine Arts.
+He teaches courses in music history.
+Dr. Franke is responsible for the music history sequence for majors and minors (MUSC 010, 011, and 012), as well as advanced courses for music history majors.
+The chief general education courses he teaches are Introduction to Music (MUSC 100) and Global Popular Music (MUSC 110).
+In Spring 2022, he received an Outstanding Teaching Award from the Chadwick A. Boseman College of Fine Arts.

-He is also the curator of the List of Open-Access Music Journals, which is the single largest online collection of freely-accessible scholarship on music.
+He curates of the List of Open-Access Music Journals, which is the single largest online collection of freely-accessible scholarship on music.
 You can find the database on his personal site.

-Dr. Franke is an active presenter and chair at conferences and colloquia.
+Dr. Franke is active participant in conferences and colloquia.
 He has presented research papers at national meetings of the American Musicological Society, the Society for American Music, the International Congress on Medieval Studies, and the Biennial Conference on Nineteenth-Century Music, as well as at international conferences in Italy, the United Kingdom, and Switzerland.
-He has given invited lectures at Brown University, Catholic University, Shenandoah Conservatory, and the University of Bern (Switzerland), and chaired paper sessions at local and national meetings of the American Musicological Society.

 "Open-Access Music Journals and the Possibility of Global Dialogue," College Music Symposium 61 no. 2 (2021), 24–40.